Buying Bee Packages – What You Need to Know

 How to Buy Honey Bee Packages

-The buyer can often choose between different breeds of bees.
-Italian bee packages are a popular choice for beginners.
+The buyer can often choose between different breeds of bees in many cases.
+Italian bee packages are a popular choice for beginners but Carniolan bees have become more available in recent years.

 What are Package Bees?

 The term package bees (also called packages or bee packages) refers to a small container filled with honey bees.
-The “box” is a temporary traveling box that allows the bee family to be moved to their new hive.
+The “box” is a temporary traveling box that is only supposed to contain the small colony for a short time.

-Packages do come in different sizes but 3# (3 pound) is the most common.
+Bee packages do come in different sizes but 3 # (3 pound) is the most common.
 This 3 # package contains roughly 10,000 honey bees.
-You will receive 1 queen bee (traveling in a special queen cage) along with worker bees and drones too.
+Inside, you receive 1 queen bee (traveling in a special queen cage) along with worker bees and drone bees too.

 Over the years, bee experts determined that this is a sufficient number to start a colony in the spring.
 However, you may find 2# or 4# packages for sale too.